Positivity in the Renormalization of Effective Field Theory

 where we only show the gauge boson loops. \footnote{ We use $\cL_6=\sum_i c_{i} \cO_{i}/\Lambda^2$, where $\cO_i$ is defined in the basis of~\cite{Grzadkowski:2010es} as $\cO_{H^2 XB}\equiv \cO_{\varphi XB}$, $\cO_{W^3}\equiv \cO_{W}$, and $\cO_{\widetilde{W}W^2}\equiv \cO_{\widetilde{W}}$. } Remarkably, double insertions of the $F^3$ operators also mix into $H^4D^4$ with a negative sign, even though we assumed the absence of cubic vertices in our proof.
 In the present case, we only have bubble diagrams,

 so the $t$-channel cut still depends on a single scale and must vanish by the same counting as in \eqref{eq:t_channel}.
-The EFT $a$-theorem therefore applies to the full RG for $H^4D^4$ operators from two dimension-6 insertions.
-We provide this RG in the supplemental material.
-Together with the results of~\cite{Chala:2021pll, Helset:2022pde}, this completes the RG of the $H^4D^4$ operators from double insertions of dimension-6 operators.
+We thus conclude that the \sug{RG positivity} constrains the sign of the full RG of $H^4D^4$ operators induced by two dimension-6 insertions.
+We provide this RG in the supplemental material~\cite{Supp}. \footnote{\sug{In the supplemental material~\cite{Supp}, we also discuss an example with three-point interactions, to which our derivation may not apply.
+One can see that the optical theorem does not imply a definite sign of the UV divergence.
+Thus, the systematic extension of our theorem to include three-point interactions requires further investigation that is beyond the scope of this paper.}} Together with the results of~\cite{Chala:2021pll, Helset:2022pde}, this completes the RG of the $H^4D^4$ operators from double insertions of dimension-6 operators.

 The relative importance of the two terms in \eqref{eq:6vs8} depends on the UV completion.
 The contribution from a pair dimension-6 operators is dominant whenever the EFT is more strongly coupled than the SM,